telekom-mms/cmcc-operator/docs/custom-resource.md

 ```

 CPU time is limited to 2 cores by default; the preview CAE will only be allowed half a core.

+#### Response Timeout

+The Ingress controller typically waits a specific time for the backend service to start sending a response.
+Once this timeout is exceeded, an error message is returned.
+For some applications, it might be necessary to increase that timeout. `with.responseTimeout.live`, `with.responseTimeout.preview`, and `with.responseTimeout.studio` allow specifying the desired timeout in seconds for the respective Ingress resources.

 #### Upload Size